Sequence database: 1950

-The need for sequence databases originated in 1950 when Fredrick Sanger reported the primary structure of insulin.
+The need for sequence databases originated in 1950 when Frederick Sanger reported the primary structure of insulin.
 He won his second Nobel Prize for creating methods for sequencing nucleic acids, and his comparative approach is what sparked other protein biochemists to begin collecting amino acid sequences.
 Thus marking the beginning of molecular databases.

 1960

 In 1965 Margaret Dayhoff and her team at the National Biomedical Research Foundation (NBRF) published "The Atlas of Protein Sequence and Structure".
 They put all know protein sequences in the Atlas, even unpublished material.
 This can be seen as the first attempt to create a molecular database.
 They made use of the newly computerized (1964) Medical Literature Analysis and Retrieval System (MEDLARS) at the National Institutes of Health (NIH).
 The team used computers to store the data but had to manually type and proofread each sequence, which had a high cost in time and money.

 In 1966 the team released the second edition of the Atlas, double the size of the first.
 It contained about 1000 sequences, and this time was coined as an information explosion.
-The National Biomedical Research Foundation (NBRF) was on the cutting edge of utilizing computers for medicine and biology at this time.
+The NBRF was on the cutting edge of utilizing computers for medicine and biology at this time.
 Dayhoff and her team made use of their facilities for determining amino acid sequences of protein molecules in mainframe computers.
 The number of discovered sequences continued to grow allowing for a deeper comparative analysis of proteins than ever before.
 This led to many developments such as, probabilistic models of amino acid substitutions, sequence aligning and phylogenetic trees of evolutionary relationships of proteins.

-1970
+1970s

-Entire sequencing process became fully automated.
+The entire sequencing process became fully automated.